-The NYC Rodent Academy offers two course options for those interested in learning about rat management: a half-day course and a three-day course.
+The NYC Rodent Academy offers multiple course options for those interested in learning about rat management: a two- to three-hour course is available for the community, and a three-day course is offered for pest control professionals.
 Read about the courses and see which one is right for you.

-The Health Department offers free Rat Management Training to encourage best practices in rat prevention.
-This half-day training is targeted to superintendents, building staff, property managers, homeowners, interested tenants and the local business community.
+The Health Department offers free Rat Management Training to encourage best practices in rat prevention and management.
+This short, two- to three-hour training is targeted to superintendents, building staff, property managers, homeowners, interested tenants, community gardeners and the local business community.

-To sign up for the half day training or for more information, please send an email to firstname.lastname@example.org or call 311.
+To sign up for a community-based training, or for more information on how to host or sponsor a training, email email@example.com or call 311.

 The Health Department offers a free, three-day, intensive rat control training course for pest control professionals.